-Most of us rely on a cup of coffee to get us going in the morning or to boost our energy levels throughout the day.
+Many of us rely on a cup of coffee to get us going in the morning or to boost energy levels throughout the day.
 The UK consumes a shocking 95 million cups of coffee a day!
 But caffeine does a lot more than just keep us awake.
-But do you know the effects of caffeine on the body?
+Do you know the effects caffeine has on your body?

 Caffeine is a stimulant that activates the central nervous system and affects your body in numerous ways.
-It can be found in coffee, tea, fizzy drinks, cocoa, energy drinks and different types of medication.
-Low consumption of caffeine won’t negatively impact your health.
-However, high doses ingested can be bad for you.
-The effects of caffeine on the body are very bad and can be hazardous for our health.
+It’s found in coffee, tea, fizzy drinks, cocoa, energy drinks and different types of medication.
+Low consumption of caffeine won’t negatively impact your health, however high doses can be really bad for you.
+Here are some effects of caffeine on the body:

-Most people drink caffeine to help keep them awake.
-However, little do they know it disrupts your sleep quality by making it difficult to fall asleep.
-Caffeine delays the timing of your body clock.
-Therefore, reduces your total sleep time and reduces the amount of deep sleep you enjoy.
+Most people drink caffeine to help keep them awake, so it almost goes without saying your sleep quality will be affected by higher doses.
+Caffeine delays the timing of your body clock, therefore reducing your total sleep time and the amount of deep sleep you enjoy.
 People should try to avoid consuming caffeine later in the day.
-Because the effects of caffeine on the body can take several hours to wear off and it will remain in your system for an average of five hours.
+The effects of caffeine on the body can take several hours to wear off, remaining in your system for an average of five hours.

 People can become physically dependent on caffeine.
-Thus, with the absence or reduction of coffee consumption in their system caffeine withdrawal symptoms can begin.
-For people who consume large amounts of caffeine on a daily basis can experience several hours of psychological or physical withdrawal symptoms.
-Caffeine withdrawal can trigger headaches, fatigue, drowsiness, depression, irritability, concentration difficulties, nausea and vomiting.
+So, with the absence or reduction of coffee consumption in their system, caffeine withdrawal symptoms can begin.
+People who consume large amounts of caffeine on a daily basis can experience several hours of psychological or physical symptoms.
+Caffeine withdrawal can trigger headaches, fatigue, drowsiness, depression, irritability, concentration difficulties – or in severe cases nausea and vomiting.

 Caffeine can cause a rapid heartbeat.
-Especially, for people who are prone to anxiety this may increase the likelihood of panic reactions.
-The modest consumption of coffee can lead to rapid breathing and increased stress levels.
+Especially for people who are prone to anxiety, this may increase the likelihood of panic reactions.
+A modest consumption of coffee can lead to rapid breathing and increased stress levels.
 A faster heart rate can result in an altered heartbeat rhythm.
-Furthermore, this has been found in young people who drink energy drinks.
 The acidity in certain caffeinated products can also cause heartburn.
-This is the scary way that caffeine effects the body

-A morning cup of coffee can help get your bowels moving.
-However, too much of it and coffee can act as a laxative causing diarrhoea.
-It is also believed to worse gastroesophageal reflux disease (GERD) in some people.
-As it relaxes the muscle that keeps stomach contents from moving up into the throat.
-It can also case indigestion as the blood supply to the intestines is decreased and as a result digestion can be slowed.
+Not only can too much coffee can act as a serious laxative, it’s also believed to worsen acid reflux in some people.
+This is because it relaxes the muscle which keeps stomach contents from moving up into the throat.
+It can also cause indigestion as the blood supply to the intestines is decreased.